RightsandWrongsgit/ARMTEC/theme/oliverobutton.md

 # Button for Olivero

-Olivero really offers a step up for out of the box Drupal.
-However, unlike something like [Bootstrap](/theme/bootstrap.md) you might find the flexibility a little constraining.
-You know how Bootstrap has all of those components that you can assemble, things like buttons.
+Olivero really offers a step up for out-of-the-box Drupal.
+However, you might find it a little constraining compared to something like [Bootstrap.](/theme/bootstrap.md)   Bootstrap has all of those components that you can assemble, things like buttons.
 Infact it has so many options it may be a step too far for the novice.

-Here may be an interesting answer for a middle ground.
+Offered here is an interesting middle ground.
 Don't forget that Drupal has [Blocks](/book/blocks.md) that are assembled into a page by placing them into things called [Regions.](https://www.drupal.org/docs/user_guide/hy/block-regions.html)  There are a ton of things you could put into a block and just as many ways you could make that block look.
-So how about if we simply make a block look like a button by placing the <style> into it with its configuration box set to "Full HTML" and dropping inline CSS right in the block.
-Don't worry, if that all sounds like jargon because what you will find below is exactly how to do it and even the code itself.
+So how about if we simply make a block look like a button.
+If we turn on "Full HTML" while we work on it we can place <style> into it and drop inline CSS right into the block.
+Don't worry, if that all sounds like jargon because its explained in detail below; even the code itself.

-What you will get will look like this; but you can easily change colors, words, shape, and what it invokes or calls.
+What you will get will look like this; but you can easily change colors, words, shape, and what it it calls or action it invokes.

 <img src="../theme/themeimages/addbuttonexample.png"  width="600">